ParvesSuzon/RecommendationBasedonAmazonFoodReview/README.md

 Conclusion

 Model-based Collaborative Filtering is a personalised recommender system, the recommendations are based on the past behavior of the user and it is not dependent on any additional information.

-The Popularity-based recommender system is non-personalised and the recommendations are based on frequecy counts, which may be not suitable to the user.You can see the differance above for the user id 121 & 200, The Popularity based model has recommended the same set of 5 products to both but Collaborative Filtering based model has recommended entire different list based on the user past purchase history